The Calm In The Eye Of The Storm

-Zen Theanine contains L-theanine, a calming amino acid which is beneficial for those who suffer from stress and anxiety and find it difficult to focus, relax, or fall asleep.
-First discovered in 1949, L-theanine is a unique amino acid found in green tea which helps reduce nervousness and restlessness, promoting relaxation without causing drowsiness.
-L-theanine rapidly enters the body when ingested (within roughly 30-40 minutes) and relaxes the brain, calms racing thoughts and creates feelings of “zen” while promoting alertness and concentration.
-L-theanine influences the levels of the neurotransmitters dopamine, serotonin and GABA in the brain, balancing mood, sleep and learning capacity.
+Zen Theanine contains L-theanine, a calming amino acid which is beneficial for those who suffer from stress and anxiety, or those who find it difficult to focus, relax, or fall asleep.
+L-theanine is a unique amino acid found almost exclusively in green tea.
+It helps reduce nervousness and restlessness, promoting relaxation but without causing drowsiness.
+L-theanine takes effect within 30-40 minutes and alters brain wave activity, calming racing thoughts and creating feelings of “zen” while promoting alertness and concentration.
+It influences the levels of the neurotransmitters dopamine, serotonin and GABA in the brain, balancing mood, sleep and even learning capacity.
 L-theanine reduces feeling of stress by inhibiting some of the actions of norepinephrine (a stress hormone) in the central nervous system.

 AOR’s Zen Theanine provides an optimal dose of L-theanine to provide fast-acting mental relaxation, with its stress reducing effects typically felt within 30 minutes of consumption.

 Zen Theanine™ is L-theanine, a unique amino acid found primarily in green tea.
-Studies show that theanine promotes calm, relaxed alertness.
+Studies show that L-theanine promotes calm, relaxed alertness.
 AOR’s Zen Theanine contains Suntheanine®, which is made in a patented process that results in a 100% pure L-isomer-theanine.

 Take 1 capsule daily without food, or as directed by a qualified health care practitioner.